bhanukad610/CalculatorAPI/README.md

 dotnet build
 dotnet run
 ```
+The API will now be available at http://localhost:5083
 ## Option 2: Using Docker
 If you prefer running the API inside a Docker container:
 ### **1. Pull the Docker Image**